GustavoHBDuarte/fraud-detection/README.md

 <h1>3- Data description</h1>

 <br>
   <font size="3">The dataset used on this project is a synthetic financial dataset generated in a simulator called PaySim and available on kaggle.
-The PaySim simulator uses aggregated data from private dataset to generate a synthetic dataset that resembles the normal operation of transactions and adds malicious behaviour to later evaluate the performance of fraud detection methods.The dataset used to build the solution has the following attributes:</font></li>
+The PaySim simulator uses aggregated data from private dataset to generate a synthetic dataset that resembles the normal operation of transactions and adds malicious behaviour to later evaluate the performance of fraud detection methods.
+The dataset used to build the solution has the following attributes:</font></li>
 <br>
 <br>
 <ul>